tmcsantos/parallel-zip/README.md

 ##### How to use

-Place this in you pom.xml and activate with `-Dexperimental`
+Place this in your pom.xml and activate with `-Dexperimental`

 ```
 <profile>